The Day After

 Second, I bet the Democrats will develop a strange new respect for the filibuster and federalism.
 Always remember in our system where ambition is to be checked with ambition, the reason you keep the filibuster around is not out of some sentimentality but rather because you will find yourself needing it one day.

 Third, on the Powerline podcast last night Steve Heyward speculated if this was the election that finally marked the shift from the traditional media model to podcasts.
-Maybe though we’ve waiting for that death for a while.
-There was a lot of chatter in the past about how social media was going to be the one to torpedo the “SS Traditional Media”, keep in mind the Russian influence hysteria of 2016 centered on their purchase of ads on Facebook.
+Maybe though we’ve been waiting for that death for a while.
+There was a lot of chatter in the past about how social media was going to be the one to torpedo the “SS Traditional Media” (keep in mind the Russian influence hysteria of 2016 centered on their purchase of ads on Facebook).

 Fifth, you can see Biden’s historical legacy taking shape among the Left.
 They had spent the past four years spinning him as worthy of Mt.
-Rushmore, one of the greatest presidents ever and now they are going to pin the disaster last night on him because he decided to run again.
-It won’t be Kamala, the symbol of the heroic women of color who can do no wrong because today’s Left doesn’t worth that way, so it will be Old Man Biden who will get the chop.
+Rushmore, one of the greatest presidents ever, and now they are going to pin the disaster of last night on him because he decided to run again.
+It won’t be Kamala, the symbol of the heroic woman of color who can do no wrong, because today’s Left doesn’t work that way.
+So it will be Old Man Biden who will get the chop.

 Sixth, the saga of Biden over the last 18 months is the flip side of the Democrats clearing the path to the nomination in March, 2020 for him.
 Everyone assumed that he was going to be a transitional figure and only be a one-term president, but then he changed the deal and decided to run again and gummed up the works.
-There’s a lot about what we don’t know about the intra-party struggles among the Democrats regarding Biden deciding to run again, but in retrospect it was a worst case scenario in the way he twisted the party around.
-If he was more than just a weasel with dementia I could see him doing an imitation of Darth Vader in Spring 2023 telling the Dems he was running again, “I am altering the deal.
+There’s a lot there that we don’t know about the intra-party struggles among the Democrats regarding Biden’s deciding to run again, but in retrospect it was a worst-case scenario in the way he twisted the party around.
+If he was more than just a weasel with dementia I could see him doing an imitation of Darth Vader in Spring 2023, telling the Dems he was running again — “I am altering the deal.
 Pray I don’t alter it any further.”

 Seventh, even better than Trump’s victory speech is all the wailing and gnashing of teeth among the lefty commentariat.
 Their spin?
 Evil, wicked America didn’t deserve Kamala.
 The country has failed her.
-The Left no longer recognizes the country they live in anymore and yes they really do think Trump will be a fascist.
-Almost as good is when some of the other lefties try to point out some things out like, you know, if maybe the Democrats should have had a more inclusive message… they then get beaten to submission by the shrieking harpies.
+The Left no longer recognizes the country they live in, and yes, they really do think Trump will be a fascist.
+Almost as good is when some of the other lefties try to point out some things out like, you know, if maybe the Democrats should have had a more inclusive message… they then get beaten into submission by the shrieking harpies.
 Good times.

 Good times all, but it won’t last.
 This is merely the end of the beginning.